HUBioDataLab/SELFormer/README.md

 pip install transformers
 ```

+Please extract the zip files in the data folder.

 ## Generating Molecule Embeddings Using Pre-trained Models
 Please first download our pretrained models [here](https://drive.google.com/file/d/1zuVAKXCMc-HZHQo9y3Hu5zmQy51FGduI/view?usp=sharing) and place the folder named "pretrained_models" in the main directory of the repo.

-If you only have SMILES notations of your molecules you may run the command below to construct SELFIES representations (the path and name of the input SMILES representation file should be: "/data/molecule_dataset_smiles.csv"):
+If you only have SMILES notations of your molecules, you may run the command below to construct SELFIES representations (the path and name of the input SMILES representation file should be: "/data/molecule_dataset_smiles.csv"):

 ```
 python3 prepare_pretraining_data.py